pauljstales/Pauls-Productivity-Tips/README.md

 DO NOT try to do everything at once, you will quickly get overwhelmed!
 As the advice mentions many times - focus, do one thing at a time, and worry about completion!

-## Want to Contribute?
-I welcome all and any pull requests.
-But as a personal project first and foremost, I cannot guarantee which - if any - PRs will be accepted.
-Still, you are welcome to make your suggestions via PR.

 ## Table of Contents
 1. [The 10 Golden Rules, Bullet Points](#the-10-golden-rules-bullet-points)
 2. [Improving your State of Mind](#improving-your-state-of-mind)